tyang98/OCamlWire/INSTALL.md

 inputs ``swap [letter 1] [letter 2] ... [letter n]``
 For example, ``swap a b c``

-4. To execute a pass on the Scrabble board, you will simply need to type ``pass``
+5. To execute a pass on the Scrabble board, you will simply need to type ``pass``

+6. To execute a surrender, you will simply need to type ``surrender``.
+Once all players type ``surrender`` during their turn, the game will end.